 On the other hand, in Aristotle's findings, there is a crucial distinction between the imitative and the non-imitative poetry, since imitation is clearly defined more broadly, as a natural, innate, instinctive human ability (Aristotle 1902: 15).
 Imitative poetry, which is the main subject of Aristotle's analysis, once again is divided into several categories, according to the means, the object and the manner of imitation.
-Since the means and the objects of representation are more discernible (rhythm, tune and metre, or men in their actions), the manner of imitations.
+Since the means and the objects of representation are more discernible (rhythm, tune and metre, or men in their actions), the manner of imitation presents itself as a ground for genre identification and poetic ramifications.
 Thus, Aristotle differentiates the narrative genre and the mimetic, thus excluding Plato's purely narrative genre: